The 80 20 Rule Explained

 “When your goals are clear, you will come up with exactly the right answer at exactly the right time” @BrianTracy Click here to Tweet This

-Those are my strategies for applying the 80/20 Rule to goal setting.
+Those are my strategies for applying the 80 20 Rule.

 Leave a comment below, and I’ll be sure to follow up with you.